streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 For code style and more general info - see [CONTRIBUTING file](CONTRIBUTING.md#development.md).

-If you want to contribute code to the StreetComplete then making a new quest is one of the easiest programming tasks.
-Implementing a quest with interface design matching an existing one is quite simple.
+If you want to contribute code to StreetComplete, then making a new quest is one of the easiest programming tasks.
+Implementing a quest with the interface design matching an existing one is quite simple.

-Contributions like that are highly welcomed and you would make mapping one more thing in OSM much easier!
+Contributions like that are highly welcome and you would make mapping one more thing in OSM much easier!

 Reading the text below is not necessary to create a new quest - a basic method of duplicating existing ones and modifying them may be sufficient.
 And people were creating new quests before this documentation existed.

-But these materials may help or be quicker than trying to explore how things work fully on your own.
+But these materials may help or be quicker than trying to fully explore on your own how things work.

 # What is not required

 - expert programming ability - you do not need to be an expert programmer to make contributions, basic programming abilities are sufficient to implement a quest similar to existing ones
 - any Kotlin-specific or Android-specific knowledge - it is fine if you never did anything with Kotlin or Android
-- any Github specific knowledge
+- any GitHub specific knowledge

 Please [open an issue](https://github.com/streetcomplete/StreetComplete/issues/new) if you are stuck despite this.